tabassum-khan/Data-Structures-and-Algorithms/trees/README.md

 5. **Siblings** : Elements that have same parent are called siblings.
 6. **Leaf Nodes** : The elements with no children are called leaves.
 7. **Subtree** : A subtree is a portion of a tree data structure that can be viewed as a complete tree in itself.
+8. **Depth of a node** : Number of edges from root to the node.
+9. **Height of a node** : Number of edges from the node to the deepest leaf.
+Height of the tree is the height of the root.

 A generic tree is shown in the figure below: